lorene-k/irc-server/README.md

 # ft_irc

-**ft_irc** is a simplified Internet Relay Chat (IRC) server implemented in C++ as part of the École 42 core curriculum.
+A simplified Internet Relay Chat (IRC) server implemented in C++.
 It follows the RFC 1459 protocol basics and allows multiple users to connect using netcat and the IRC reference client **irssi**.
 It also includes a simple bonus bot capable of responding to basic keywords inside a channel.

 ## Features
 - Multi-user chat server over TCP
 - Handles multiple clients simultaneously
 - Parses and responds to standard IRC commands: